EasyPlugIn/ep-spec/api/res_access/http.rst

             control channel request via this link.
 Also, the ``o`` topic denote the downlink, server will send control command via this channel.

+:timestamp: It is required to determine the race condiction of http request.
+            If there is any requst arrived but with earlier timestamp, it will be dropped.

 Error Response::

     HTTP/1.1 403 Forbidden